openproblems-bio/website/content/NeurIPS_docs/data/dataset.md

 {{% callout note  %}}
-We've worked hard to optimize cutting-edge data generation in the face of pandemic-related supply chain issues.
-Some batches of training data are still being processed.
+All the training data is released!
+Due to supply chain issues, we've had to deviate from the planned study design for Site 3 Multiome.

 The currently available training batches are:

 **Multiome**
-* Site 1 - Donors 1, 2
+* Site 1 - Donors 1, 2, 3
-* Site 2 - Donors 1, 4
+* Site 2 - Donors 1, 4, 5
-* Site 3 - Donor  6
+* Site 3 - Donors 3, 6, 7, 10

 **CITE**
-* Site 1 - Donors 1, 2
+* Site 1 - Donors 1, 2, 3
-* Site 2 - Donors 1, 4
+* Site 2 - Donors 1, 4, 5
-* Site 3 - Donors 6, 7
+* Site 3 - Donors 1, 6, 7

-By October 4, we expect to release another 4 batches of Multiome and 3 batches of CITE, completing the study design.
+Site 4 Donors 1, 8, 9 will be used for testing for both Multiome and Cite

 {{% /callout  %}}

 We are currently in the process of creating a benchmarking dataset for the competition.
 There will be two types of data: